runtimeverification/evm-semantics/proofs/erc20.md

 In addition to the high-level ERC20 logic specified in ERC20-K, the EVM-level specification captures EVM-specific details such as gas consumption, data layout in storage, ABI encoding, byte representation of the program, and arithmetic overflows.

 We present the low-level specification in a succinct form using the abstractions introduced in the module [VERIFICATION](../../verification.md).
+The abstraction also makes the specification language-agnostic, meaning that it can be used for multiple programs that are compiled from different surface languages.

 ### Call data

-The ABI call abstraction allows to specify the call data in a function call notation:
+The ABI call abstraction allows to specify the call data in a function call notation.
+It specifies the function name and the (symbolic) arguments along with their types.
+For example, the following abstraction represents a data that encodes a call to the `transfer` function with two arguments: `TO`, the receiver account address of type `address` (an 160-bit unsigned integer), and `VALUE`, the value to transfer of type `unit256` (an 256-bit unsigned integer).

 ```
 #abiCallData("transfer", #address(TO), #uint256(VALUE))
 ```

-instead of specifying the underlying byte array:
+The above term is supposed to be desugared into the following byte array:

 ```
 F1 : F2 : F3 : F4 : T1 : ... : T32 : V1 : ... : V32
 ```

-where `F1 : F2 : F3 : F4` is the byte-array representation of 2835717307, the hash value of the function signature ABI encoding, `T1 : ... : T32` is the byte-array representation of `TO`, and `V1 : ... : V32` is the one of `VALUE`.
+where `F1 : F2 : F3 : F4` is the byte-array representation of 2835717307, the hash value of the function signature ABI encoding, `T1 : ... : T32` is the byte-array representation of the first argument `TO`, and `V1 : ... : V32` is the one of the second argument `VALUE`.

 ### Local memory